Last Updated on April 17, 2023

 But they are lovely dogs with playful, goofy personalities that you’ll fall in love with.

-10. Golden Greyhound
+10. Golden Retriever and Greyhound mix (AKA Greyhound)

 The Golden Greyhound is a mix of the affable Golden Retriever and the elegant Greyhound.